{{org_field_logo}}

 PPE Disposal Procedures

-Proper disposal of used PPE is critical to preventing cross-contamination.
-Staff must:
+Proper disposal of used PPE is critical to preventing the spread of infection and environmental contamination:

 PPE Monitoring and Compliance